 Now that Track Changes is on, you can fix the problems in the first sentence.

-After you've made your changes, you should see something like the following:
+After you've made your changes, you should see something like the following:![During the past decade or so, the problem of writing user-centered computer documentation has been one of the most [...]](../2008/img/changes-made.gif)

 Notice that the stuff you added is in color, while the stuff you deleted is noted in the margins.
 This information gets saved with the file, and is what the writer will see when they open the document.
 Experiment by making other changes to the document, including changes to the formatting.